justintanyf/CS4248-Project-Group23/README.md

    | Q2 | 0.89 | 0.92 |
    | Q3 | 0.64 | 0.73 |
    | Q4 | 0.14 | 0.28 |

-   <center>Figure 12: Table of F1-scores for our BERT and LSTM models corresponding to dataset breakdown based on document length of news articles, grouped by quartiles</center>

    These dramatic differences in performance could be due to BERT's maximum sequence length of 512.
 The minimum length of words is 619 in this test dataset, which is already greater than the maximum sequence length for BERT.
 The range of character lengths where the model performs exceptionally poorly is from 4485 to 21851.
 Therefore, the maximum length of 512 might not be sufficient to gain context of the entire article when the article is very long.
 On the other hand, LSTM does not have this maximum sequence length limitation, which might be why it can classify longer articles better for our use case.